thewoolleyman/amibuilder/README.markdown

     # AMIBUILDER_CUSTOM_SETUP_URL: the URL of a custom script which will be automatically downloaded and run on the image before the AMI is created
     export AMIBUILDER_CUSTOM_SETUP_URL='http://github.com/username/project/raw/master/custom_image_setup'

+You can use a different config location if you wish:

+    AMIBUILDER_CONFIG=~/path/to/my/config

 Links
 =====